baxpick/cpctelera_example/README.md

 *   `platformClimber/*`: The example CPCtelera game project.
     *   `build.sh`: Simple script to run `make` and copy the output (`*.dsk`) to `/tmp/CPC`.
 This script should be executed by the Docker container by providing it's absolute path via `BUILD_SCRIPT` variable.
     *   Other source is copied from [cpctelera example](https://github.com/lronaldo/cpctelera/tree/development/examples/games/platformClimber)

 *   `docker/*`: Contains files related to the Docker image creation.
     *   `Dockerfile.cpc`: Instructions to build the multi-architecture Docker image for `cpc` platform, including installing dependencies.
 All is done in 2 stages: first stage is used to build cpctelera and second stage is used to create final image with pre-build binaries.
     *   `entrypoint.sh`: The script that runs when the container starts.
 It sets up environment variables, optionally clones a Git repo, and executes the specified `BUILD_SCRIPT`.
     *   `build_and_upload.sh`: Helper script if you don't want to build and push docker image using github action.

 *   `.github/workflows/docker-build-push.yml`: GitHub Actions workflow to automatically build and push the multi-architecture Docker image to Docker Hub.
 Note that we must set repository variables `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD` in your GitHub repository settings for the login and push to Docker Hub to succeed.

+*   `emulator/*`: This directory contains files for a web-based emulator code from https://github.com/floooh/tiny8bit.git

 ## Notes